stellar/stellar-etl/README.md

 | retry-limit    | Datastore GetLedger retry limit                                                               | 3                       |
 | retry-wait     | Time in seconds to wait for GetLedger retry                                                   | 5                       |

 > _*NOTE:*_ Using captive-core requires a Stellar Core instance that is v20.0.0 or later.
 The commands use the Core instance to retrieve information about changes from the ledger.
-These changes can be in the form of accounts, offers, trustlines, claimable balances, liquidity pools, or account signers.
+More information about the Stellar ledger information can be found [here](https://developers.stellar.org/network/horizon/api-reference/resources).
-> As the Stellar network grows, the Stellar Core instance has to catch up on an increasingly large amount of information.
+> <br> As the Stellar network grows, the Stellar Core instance has to catch up on an increasingly large amount of information.
 This catch-up process can add some overhead to the commands in this category.
 In order to avoid this overhead, run prefer processing larger ranges instead of many small ones, or use unbounded mode.

-> _*NOTE:*_ The txmeta files used by stellar-etl come from [ledgerexporter](https://github.com/stellar/go/tree/master/exp/services/ledgerexporter)
+> <br><br> Recommended resources for running captive-core within a KubernetesPod:
+> ```
+> {cpu: 3.5, memory: 20Gi, ephemeral-storage: 12Gi}
+> ```

 <br>